Firefighter: Chemical exposure

 While firefighters are generally responsible for managing hazardous materials in the environment, there is a great deal of risks that they face by doing so.
 Flame retardants are chemical products that are utilized to slow down or stop the spread of a fire by reducing its intensity.
 While there are numerous benefits to flame retardant products in terms of the reduction of major fires, the components that make up these substances are extremely harmful.

 The most concerning materials that make up these products are PFAS chemicals.
 Studies linked PFAS exposure with health effects including major neurological defects and cancer.
 Long term exposure to these chemicals is a notable concern.

 While many hazardous chemicals used in fire-fighting materials, such as penta-bromdiphenyl ether have already been banned by the government, they are almost immediately replaced by a new substance with similar harmful effects.
-After banning penta-bromodiphenyl ether, chlorinated tris, chloroalkyl phospahtes, halogenated aryl esters, and tetrabromophthalate dio diester were used instead.
+After banning penta-bromodiphenyl ether, chlorinated tris, chloroalkyl phosphates, halogenated aryl esters, and tetrabromophthalate dio diester were used instead.
 While these chemicals are constantly changing with attempts to make it safer for the public, firefighters have constant, up-close exposure that can put them at increased risk.